Lab Supplies for Experience Biology

 If a microscope isn’t available to borrow, and you can’t fit one into your budget, a distant second-best option is to use the images provided in the Experience Biology lab videos and images.
 For most labs that require a microscope, we will provide you images of what your student would be looking at under a microscope if they had one.

-We have worked with two different lab supply companies to try to make purchasing lab supplies as affordable as possible for you.
+We have worked with Home Science Tools to make purchasing lab supplies and kits as affordable as possible for you.

 Home Science Tools is our preferred lab supply company.
-They offers some of the best prices on science lab supplies we can find.
-They’ve created a special wishlist for Experience Biology students.
-You can find all of the “special supplies” listed below on this wish list.
+They offer some of the best prices on science lab supplies we can find paired with fantastic customer service.
+They’ve made purchasing easy.
+You have two options…

 - 2 of the set of 2 test tubes